 3 Things to do When Your Emotions Hijack You

-Everyone else was asleep and I was exhausted – but I was stuck wide awake.
+Everyone else was asleep and I was exhausted – but I was stuck wide awake, thanks to the emotions that were hijacking my night.
 No amount of deep breathing was calming the tightness and pressure in my chest and I just kept running conversations through my head over and over – conversations with myself, with my husband, the universe, people from my past.

 Weird as it is – it took me a minute to realize that I was experientially feeling upset.
 Until I realized that, I was just annoyed that I couldn’t fall asleep.
 It was like, I was feeling upset and unable to calm my mind down, without actually realizing it.
 Once I realized it though – that’s when I started actually making progress towards tending to myself and being able to fall asleep.

 It wasn’t a huge process either.
 I got up, went downstairs and just sat in my living room in the dark, and felt.
 I didn’t think about my feelings, I felt them.
 I closed my eyes, focused on the tightness and pressure in my chest, and just noticed it.
 Focused on it.
 Paid attention to it.
 I didn’t try to deep breath it away, I didn’t wake my husband up to try and word vomit it away, I just gave it – myself and my feelings, space, time and most importantly, my attention.

 About ten minutes later, I went back up stairs, laid down and went to sleep.
 Nothing was fixed – mind you.
 The things upsetting me where the same as they were five minutes prior, but I felt calmer and less like my emotions had totally hijacked me.